 While these additions may seem insignificant at first glance, over a year they add up to a great deal more than you might initially have thought.
 The overall time breakdown is close to 55/45 in favor of your child's mother.
 This is much closer to 50/50 than many fathers would have guessed was possible in their divorce.

 Aim higher than 50/50 custody if you believe it is in your child's best interests

 This may be ok for many fathers, but I am willing to bet that you or another father you know are not satisfied with simply sharing equally in time with your child.
-In some instances you may have good reason to want to become the primary conservator of your child, as opposed to your wife.
-For all of the stories of “deadbeat” dads out there, I could tell you stories just the same about mothers who would not win mother of the year awards.
+In some instances, you may have good reason to want to become the primary conservator of your child, as opposed to your wife.
+For all of the stories of "deadbeat" dads out there, I could tell you stories just the same about mothers who would not win mother of the year awards.
 My point is that mothers are not inherently better parents than fathers.
-The skill sets and abilities of moms and dads may differ but the end result is that a parent is a parent- no matter the sex of that parent.
+The skill sets and abilities of moms and dads may differ, but the result is that a parent is a parent- no matter the sex of that parent.
 Mothers and fathers are both capable of raising a child.

 Stay in the marital home as long as you can